joserodpt/les2025/REPORT/REPORT.md

 `../../ftp/legal.md` indicates that during the extraction of an archive it is attempting to write a file outside of the intended directory.
 This threat is dangerous because it can allow an attacker to overwrite critical files on the system, potentially leading to unauthorized access or system compromise.

-To view the report, it is needed to add a new action:
+To view the report, it is needed to add a new action (below), because by default the report is generated inside the runner but it's not accessible directly from the workflow logs.
 ```
 - name: Upload Dependency-Check report
   uses: actions/upload-artifact@v3